grbfacet/facet/energy-doubling-exposition.md

 With a very dense bunch of very high energy electrons passing through the Lithium vapor essentially all the Lithium atoms along the beam path have at least one electron ionized.
 The beam is moving at nearly light speed and leaves an unmoved trail of positive ions in place but the ionized electrons, being far lighter, are pushed away by the negative charge of the beam bunch, that’s the blue cloud in Figure 3.

-Now take another look at the paper and read through it from beginning to end, rate yourself 0-10 and see how far you have come since your first look at the paper.
-Have you confirmed our contention yet that research is understandable?

 ### Some Details on the Figures. (skip this section on first reading)